PointsBet Promo Code and Sportsbook Review

 Options for Deposits and Withdrawals

-In the opinion of our experts, this is one area that PointsBet NJ could do with improving.
-The number of banking options is a little thin compared with other major sportsbooks in New Jersey.
+In the opinion of our experts, this is one area that PointsBet could do with improving.
+The number of banking options is a little thin compared with other major sportsbooks.

-However, the most popular methods are accepted so most people shouldn’t have a problem.
+However, the most popular and standard methods such as credit card/debit are accepted so most people shouldn’t have a problem.

-The following payment methods are all accepted at PointsBet NJ:
+The following payment methods are all accepted at PointsBet:

 - PointsBet Card